 Lemon tree leaves make for good antibacterial liquids and, if crushed and put in a spray bottle full of water, can turn into your go-to air freshener.
-Lemons tree leaves are perfect.
+Lemon tree leaves are perfect.

 However, you are not their only fan.
-Many lemon tree pests, including bugs like aphids and citrus rust mite, can be found on lemon tree leaves.
+Many lemon tree pests, including bugs like aphids and citrus rust mites, can be found on lemon tree leaves.

-In this article, we will be exploring these pests in detail and possible solutions for dealing with them.
+In this article, we will explore these pests in detail and possible solutions for dealing with them.

 What is Eating My Lemon Tree Leaves?

-Some of the most common pests that attack lemon trees are Aphids, Brown Soft Scale, Citrus Bud Mite, Citrus Thrips, and Citrus Whitefly.
-It is in your best interests to control and if possible, prevent, these infestations at all times before they worsen.
+Some of the most common pests that eat lemon tree leaves are Aphids, Brown Soft Scale, Citrus Bud Mite, Citrus Thrips, and Citrus Whitefly.

 How exactly do these aphids cause damage to tree leaves?